Aliases for ARHGAP26 Gene

 Interaction of a cell with the extracellular matrix triggers integrin cell surface receptors to begin signaling cascades that regulate the organization of the actin-cytoskeleton.
 One of the proteins involved in these cascades is focal adhesion kinase.
 The protein encoded by this gene is a GTPase activating protein that binds to focal adhesion kinase and mediates the activity of the GTP binding proteins RhoA and Cdc42.
 Defects in this gene are a cause of juvenile myelomonocytic leukemia (JMML).
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2017]

 GeneCards Summary for ARHGAP26 Gene

 ARHGAP26 (Rho GTPase Activating Protein 26) is a Protein Coding gene.
-Diseases associated with ARHGAP26 include leukemia, acute myelomonocytic, somatic, somatic and myelodysplastic syndrome.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
-GO annotations related to this gene include GTPase activator activity and phospholipid binding.
-An important paralog of this gene is ARHGAP9.
+Diseases associated with ARHGAP26 include Juvenile Myelomonocytic Leukemia and Leukemia.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and phospholipid binding.
+An important paralog of this gene is ARHGAP10.

 GTPase-activating protein for RHOA and CDC42.